Get your band booked with an awesome EPK.

 5. Me & my fans

 Lastly, he wants to fill his venue by booking you.
 If you have 300 fans in Berlin, for example, it’s another strong argument to convince a promoter of a club with a capacity of 100 people.

 Do you have a lot of fans on Facebook?
 Show it in your EPK.

 Promoters are in fact interested in that stuff!

 To check your EPK in the end, you should switch perspectives.
 Get in the role of being the promoter for once, look at the bands’ profile and ask yourself whether you’d book that band or not.

 This role swap eases the critical reflection about your EPK a lot.

 Let’s Create Your Band’s Electronic Press Kit Now!

-BlakSheep Creative is your go to agency in Baton Rouge, Louisiana to create electronic press kits to showcase your band and its’ music to gain more bookings and increase your fanbase.
+BlakSheep Creative is your go-to agency in Baton Rouge, Louisiana to create electronic press kits to showcase your brand and its’ music to gain more bookings and increase your fanbase.